dart-lang/language/resources/type-system/flow-analysis.md

     - and `T <: S` or (`S` is `X extends R` and `T <: R`) or (`S` is `X & R` and `T <: R`)

-  - We say that a variable `x` is promotable via initialization given variable model `VM` if `x` is a local variable (not a formal parameter) and:
-    - `VM = VariableModel(declared, promoted, tested, assigned, unassigned, captured)`
-    - and `captured` is false
-    - and `promoted` is empty
-    - and `x` is declared with no explicit type and no initializer
-    - and `assigned` is false and `unassigned` is true

   - We say that a variable `x` is promotable via assignment of an expression of type `T` given variable model `VM` if
     - `VM = VariableModel(declared, promoted, tested, assigned, unassigned, captured)`